bratpeki/modern-milkytracker-guide/docs/basics.md

 ## Tracks

-Tracks are columns consisting of a finite number of cells.<br>
+Tracks are columns consisting of a finite number of cells.

 For example, here's a track containing a manually created arpeggio:

 ```